tier4/CalibrationTools/sensor/docs/how_to_intrinsic_camera.md.md

 # Intrinsic camera calibration

-This page details the use of the `intrinsic_camera_calibration` package, as well as its functionalities
+This page details the use of the `intrinsic_camera_calibrator` package, as well as its functionalities

 ## 1 Basic usage